VKCOM/statshouse/website/docs/guides/edit-metrics.md

 for the UI, so we recommend using them to avoid jitter on a graph.
 See more about metric [resolution](../conceptual-overview.md#resolution).

-If a metric sends data with custom resolution, you see it near the metric name in a graph view:
+You see custom resolution near the metric name in a graph view:

 <img src={ResolutionView} width="600"/>

 :::important
-Setting up resolution affects sending data—not showing data in the UI.
+Setting up resolution affects processing data—not showing data in the UI.
 For a metric with custom resolution, it is impossible to display data on a graph with the smaller [aggregation interval](view-graph.md#6--aggregation-interval): you cannot show per-second data if the resolution is set to 5 seconds.